Karen-Ariel/Molecular-Flourescence---K-L/README.md

 # Section 2 - Constant Concentration Differing Length
-photo code - Takes the photograph of the fluorescent sample as input, outputs light intensity as a function of distance x at a specific height in the photograph.
+Part B - Takes the photograph of the fluorescent sample as input, outputs light intensity as a function of distance x at a specific height in the photograph.

 Linear fit and poly fit - same as in previous section, makes a fitting and graph of order one and order 3.